Cumberland Goodwill EMS to hold civilian class

 People who attend the class will also be certified in CPR, AED and Stop The Bleed training.

-“It’s going to be a great class, it will be free to the public and it’s just something that we want them to understand what it is we go through and to have the knowledge they need if they are called to save a life,” said Harig.
+“It’s going to be a great class.
+It will be free to the public and it’s just something that we want them to understand what it is we go through and to have the knowledge they need if they are called to save a life,” Harig said.